 For sure, a rice cooker is a must-have appliance to cook rice perfectly, neither too hard nor too soft.
 Just forget about sticking.

 To have proper fluffy and delicious rice, you need to maintain the right water-to-grain ratio.
-No matter even if you’re distracted, it will turn off automatically.
-A rice cooker is easier to clean, as well.
+No matter even if you’re distracted, it will turn off automatically. easy to clean rice cooker, as well.

-Yeah, in general, the water to rice ratio in a rice cooker is 1:1, indicating 1 cup water to 1 cup rice.
-As almost all rice cookers offer a measuring cup and some have markings inside the cooker, so you will always be able to know how much rice and water you should add.
+Yeah, in general, the water-to-rice ratio in a rice cooker is 1:1, indicating 1 cup water to 1 cup rice.
+Almost all rice cookers offer a measuring cup and some have markings inside the cooker, so you will always be able to know how much rice and water you should add.

 Well, different types of rice require different amounts of water and time to get cooked perfectly.
 The interesting thing is your cooker can measure when your rice is done cooking and turns off automatically.

 But usually, cooking a large amount of rice in a rice cooker might take between 25 and 35 minutes.